LuchoTurtle/bulls-and-cows-Game/README.md

 Pretty much what it is.
 To those that *aren't* aware of this word game, here's a quick rundown:

- * The game generates a random word each turn.
+ * The game generates a random word each turn (an *isogram*).
  * The player's duty is to try and guess the word.

 Pretty simple, right?
 So, how does the player knows he's got the word spot-on?
 He has *clues* throughout in the form of **bulls** and **cows**. *But how does this work*?
 Here's an example: